Visual Odometry with Neuromorphic Resonator Networks: Methods

 Here, the sum denotes bundling, which is the sum of complex numbers, and $\odot$ signifies binding, which is the element-wise (Hadamard) product.
 For instance, a set of 3 events ($E = \{ [27,24], [39,43], [28,38]\}$) is encoded as follows:

-In practice, as long as all x and y are known beforehand, which is the case for camera pixels, the encoding can also be written as a matrix product of the complex codebook matrix $\Phi$ and the binary event array I. The codebook matrix contains a codebook vector for each pixel location $[x,y]$ that is calculated by $ \mathbf{h}_0^{x} \odot \mathbf{h}_0^{y}$.
+In practice, as long as the possible ranges of x and y are known beforehand, which is the case for camera pixels, the encoding can also be written as a matrix product of the complex codebook matrix $\Phi$ and the binary event array I. The codebook matrix contains a codebook vector for each pixel location $[x,y]$ that is calculated by $ \mathbf{h}_0^{x} \odot \mathbf{h}_0^{y}$.
 In this formulation, the event package can be encoded by:

 The FPE encoding constitutes a generalization of the Fourier transform.
 In the case of regularly spaced seed vector phases containing all N $N^{th}$-roots of unity, the 1D FPE becomes equivalent to a 1D Fourier transform.
-In the 2D case described above, $\Phi$ would be the DFT matrix.
+In the 2D case described above, $\Phi$ would be the discrete Fourier transform (DFT) matrix.
 This can be used to achieve equivariance of the binding operation with periodic transformations, such as rotation.
 A similar mechanism to encode event-based vision pixels into a hyperdimensional vector was employed by \cite{mitrokhin_2019} using permutations instead of binding with the Hadamard product.
-The error reported for the ``shapes rotation" dataset and the trajectories shown in Fig.~\ref{fig:results_shapes_rotation} were obtained using the regular DFT codebook matrix.
+The error reported for the shapes\_rotation dataset, and the trajectories shown in Fig.~\ref{fig:results_shapes_rotation} were obtained using the regular DFT codebook matrix.
 The trajectory in Fig.~\ref{fig:results_robot_arm} was obtained using a random codebook matrix with a vector size of N = 3072.